At York we are proud of the impact and influence of our economics research in society and our contribution to scholarship.

 The MSc in Economics emphasises problem-solving and practice in economic theory, applied economics and econometrics.
 You'll have opportunities to study areas of application at the frontiers of economics such as experimental economics, regulatory policy, industrial organisation, intertemporal and international macroeconomics, financial markets, and labour economics.

 Students who have a Bachelor degree in Economics with a very high average mark and a research proposal of outstanding quality may wish to enrol for the 1+3 PhD.
-This gives you the chance to first study for a masters (Year 0) then a PhD in Economics in Years 1, 2 and 3.
+This gives you the chance to first study for a Masters then a PhD in Economics.

 The MSc in Economics will give you graduate-level skills in economic analysis and relevant quantitative techniques.
 A sound training in best practice methods of mainstream economics, combined with the opportunities of studying optional areas in depth, will allow you to reach your full potential.